 Federal Contractor Gives Perspective on beta.SAM and FBO Merger

-/EIN News/ -- Saint Petersburg, Fla. , Sept.
-23, 2019 (GLOBE NEWSWIRE) -- FBO.gov is merging with beta.SAM and former US Federal Contractor Registration (USFCR) employee turned government contractor, Jonathan Manness, weighs in on the transition in a new USFCR YouTube video.
+/EIN News/ -- Waynesville, N.C. , Sept.
+24, 2019 (GLOBE NEWSWIRE) -- FBO.gov is merging with beta.SAM and former US Federal Contractor Registration (USFCR) employee turned government contractor, Johnathan Maness, weighs in on the transition in a new USFCR YouTube video.

 “FBO isn’t showing us all of the opportunities consistently.
 You’re talking about three to five million dollars you might not even see,” said Johnathan of Maness Veteran Medical, LLC.